 - Odor-free.
 After being packed inside compression cubes, your clothes won’t end up smelling like plastic.

 Disadvantages of Using Compression Cubes

 - Most expensive out of all three options.
-Although there are some cheaper compression cubes available, such as the Leantravel compression cube set, generally they’re pricier compared to regular packing cubes.
+Although there are some cheaper compression cubes available, such as the Leantravel compression cube set (Full review), generally they’re pricier compared to regular packing cubes.
 In total, expect to pay about 25-40$ for a 2-4 piece compression cube set.

 - Results in some wrinkles.
 Naturally, when you compress your clothes, they result in more wrinkles, which is why compression cubes end up with wrinklier clothes compared to regular packing cubes.
 That said, I found them to result in fewer wrinkles compared to Ziploc bags.